Mertbaykar/QueryMapper/README.md

 You see we have "**Configure**" method.
 It has a couple methods to extend mapping abilities:

 **UsingConstructor**: Allows you to use the constructor you wish.
 If destination class has multiple constructors and you want to pick a certain one, this method would be useful.
-If you don't use and map straight, first constructor found will be used. **Private constructors are not prioritized while picking up constructor automatically.**
+If you don't use and map straight, first constructor found will be used. **Private constructors are NOT prioritized while picking up constructor automatically.**

 Lets say you have only one constructor and it has parameters.
 You don't need to use this method if parameter names are matched to related property/field.
 Imagine you have only this constructor:
 ```csharp